CongducPham/LowCostLoRaGw/README.md

 Use an Arduino as a LoRa gateway
 --------------------------------

 The gateway can also be based on an Arduino board, as described in the web page.
 With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and set the compilation #define to have IS_RCV_GATEWAY and not IS_SEND_GATEWAY.
 Compile the code and upload to an Arduino board.
 Then follow instructions on how to use the Arduino board as a gateway.
+It is better to use a more powerful (and with more RAM memory) Arduino platform for building the gateway.

 -------
 WARNING